udacity/nd325-c1-implementing-privacy-in-software-applications/project/solution/README.md

 Please implement the `redact_free_text` method in the `solution/detection/pii_detection.py` file.
 Feel free to add additional arguments to the method here.

+#### Step 6: Create Voter Registry

+If you look into `solution/api/setup_api.py`, you'll see that there are methods for registering voters and getting information about voter registration.
+Your next task is to finish these methods.

+Specifically, we're referring to:

+1. `register_voter`
+2. `get_voter_status`
+3. `de_register_voter`

+We've also completed methods for adding candidates into the database.
+Have a look at `register_candidate` and `is_candidate_registered`.
+These are completed methods that you do not have to modify (unless you really want to).
+These can serve as your example.
+In particular, it's worthwhile having a look into the `VotingStore` class in `solution/store/data_registry.py`, which encapsulates the database.
+Here, you'll find a `create_tables` method, where you should feel free to add in whatever tables you'll need to store data into.
+Feel free to pattern match against our example for the candidate registration process.

+Please do NOT change the inputs or outputs to any of the methods in this class - we use these methods for running our unit tests against your code.

 #### Step 6: Vote Submission API

 Now that we have a decent chunk of the privacy features ready, let's actually get to the meat of the application we're trying to build - vote counting.
 As you know, a system that does nothing of value can trivially be made to be privacy protective.